shivanireddy/Stock-Market-Data-Pipeline-Kafka/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Stock Market Kafka Real-Time Data Engineering Project

 ## Introduction
 In this project, I have executed an End-To-End Data Pipeline on Real-Time Stock Market Data using Kafka.